-Refer to graduation requirements (http://catalog.umt.edu/past-catalogs/2017-2018/academics/graduation-requirements) in the catalog.
+Refer to graduation requirements (http://catalog.umt.edu/academics/ graduation-requirements) in the catalog.
 See index.

-Students must fulfill the requirements listed below.
 All HHP majors must earn a minimum grade of a C- in all required courses, including prerequisites, except for special cases of higher requirements in Athletic Training and Health Enhancement noted below.
 In-department and out-of-department courses specifically listed in this catalog as requirements for Health and Human Performance majors must be taken for a traditional letter grade.